GnomedDev/epaper-simplyplural-badge/README.md

 - [x] Hello World
 - [x] Show hard-coded image on epaper
 - [x] Text -> Image on device
-- [ ] Fetch text from SimplyPlural API
+- [x] Fetch text from SimplyPlural API
+- [ ] Do HTTPS and JSON on device, instead of relying on proxy

 ## Licensing